google/WebFundamentals/src/content/en/updates/2018/05/devtools.md

 * [Argument hints](#hints).
 As you type functions, the Console shows you the expected arguments for that function.
 * [Function autocompletion](#autocomplete).
-After typing a function call such as `document.querySelector('p')`, the Console shows you the the functions and properties that the return value supports.
+After typing a function call such as `document.querySelector('p')`, the Console shows you the functions and properties that the return value supports.
 * [ES2017 keywords in the Console](#keywords).
 Keywords such as `await` are now available in the Console's autocomplete UI.